 • Recent examples of a Mayor/Council form:

 A mayor/council form of county government decided in 2018 that it was going to put three homeless shelters in West Valley and in two in South Salt Lake This without full insights from the affected residents and their city mayors.
 (Homeless Shelters http://kuer.org/post/salt-lake-county-chooses-five-potential-homeless-shelter-sites#stream/0).

 Salt Lake County’s “Olympia Hills project.”
-A great idea or not, despite strong opposition of affected residents, and that of their district’s councilmember, the rest of the county council members and mayor voted in favor for the development. (https://www.ksl.com/article/46722255/salt-lake-county-gives-olympia-hills-development-a-green-light-despite-opposition-from-residents)
+A great idea or not, despite the strong opposition of affected residents, and that of their district’s councilmember, the rest of the county council members and mayor voted in favor of the development. (https://www.ksl.com/article/46722255/salt-lake-county-gives-olympia-hills-development-a-green-light-despite-opposition-from-residents)

 • Comparing Utah County with a few other counties in the U.S., see:

-Q. Do you support caucus/convention process or signatures?
+Q. Do you support the caucus/convention process or signatures?

 A. Yes!
 Absolutely I support the Caucus/Convention process; it’s the only route I’m taking for my campaign.
 I also support the Rule of Law and will work within the constraints of Utah’s SB54 (2014).
 There is a misunderstanding of the “grassroots” nature of neighborhood precincts and those delegates elected by their neighbors.

 While the state of Utah provides funds to all political parties within the state, there wasn’t an “understanding” that the state could dictate how political parties organize so long as everyone is free to be involved to whatever level they choose.